Matthew 5: KJV

 Let Your Light Shine Before Men

 During her time in the concentration camp, Corrie came to understand Jesus in a deeper way.
 Upon entering the camp, she was forced to strip her clothes and enter naked.
 She was horrified and cried out in her spirit.
-Then suddenly she remembered that Jesus had been naked when he hung on the cross, and understood for the first time the shame he felt.
+Then suddenly she remembered that Jesus had been naked when he hung on the cross, and she understood for the first time the shame he felt.

 If they have persecuted me, they will also persecute you.